obaskly/AutoWP/README.md

 - OpenAI API Key
 - WordPress website with REST API access
 - Facebook page access token (in case used)
+- Twitter account with an app ready to use (in case used)
+- Instagram account (in case used)

 ## Installation

-To use AutoWP Beta, contact me on Telegram: @Anon040
+To use AutoWP, contact me on Telegram: @Anon040

 ## Usage